grantfitzsimmons/portfolio/src/content/post/geospecify/index.md

 draft: true
 ---

 As the point of contact for the Specify team in the GeoSpecify initiative, I’ve had the unique opportunity to engage with a vibrant community of geologists, curators, and researchers from around the world.
-This experience has been both enlightening and rewarding, allowing me to contribute to a project that aims to enhance the management of geological collections.
+This experience has been enlightening, challenging, and rewarding, allowing me to play a major role in a project aiming to extend the existing Specify platform to support geoscience collections.

 ## Project Overview